khoadangnguyen/ItemBasedJaccardSpark/README.md

 ## 3. Setup
 1. Docker is used to set up a standalone Spark cluster with bitnami/spark:3.5.4 image.
 2. Spark (3.5.4) applications are implemented in Scala (2.12.20).
-3. sbt (1.10.3) is used to package Scala applications into JAR files, which are then submitted to the Spark cluster for execution
+3. sbt (1.10.3) is used to package Scala applications into JAR files, which are then submitted to the Spark cluster for execution.

 ## 4. Item-Based Jaccard Similarity and Implementation